ElementalMP4/NetflixParty/README.md

 http.port=6969 //Set the HTTP/WebSocket port
 ```

-Note: if you want to spin up your own server, you will need to change the resource URL in the JS files.
+Note: if you want to spin up your own server, you will need to change the `RESOURCE_URL` value in the JS files to your own domain.

 # Using the Chrome Extension